How to Self-Publish

 The PDF File

 Make sure that the page size of your PDF file is the same as your desired trim size.
+Please export your book interior and cover files to PDF when submitting a book for printing.

 Be sure that images are at least 300dpi resolution and are saved as a standard image file such as JPEG, PNG, or (non-animated) GIF.
 For the highest quality image reproduction, use TIFF image files.